coneill-math/m2r/README.md

 #  [1] "1"
 ```

-Apart from the basic connection to M2, **m2r** has basic data structures and methods to reference and manipulate the M2 objects within R. These are being actively developed.
+Apart from the basic connection to M2, **m2r** has basic data structures and methods to reference and manipulate the M2 objects within R. For more on this, see the **m2r** internals section below.

 Rings, ideals, and Grobner bases
 --------------------------------